Luca-Menghini/PsyPhy-workplaceStress/README.md

-# Psychophysiology of workplace stress
-## Theoretical, methodological, and statistical perspectives
+# Psychophysiology of workplace stress: Theoretical, methodological, and statistical perspectives

 This repository includes the slides and the materials for the seminar on the psychophysiology of stress and workplace stress, with a practical execise with JASP.

 ## Seminar slides